opensearch-project/project-website/_posts/2026-05-15-asymmetric-model-support-neural-search.md

 - Check [asymmetric model documentation](https://docs.opensearch.org/latest/tutorials/vector-search/semantic-search/semantic-search-asymmetric/) to see how to use a local model
 - Explore [pretrained asymmetric models](https://huggingface.co/intfloat/multilingual-e5-small) available on Hugging Face
 - Learn about [deploying custom asymmetric models on SageMaker](https://github.com/opensearch-project/opensearch-py-ml)
-- Try [hybrid search](https://docs.opensearch.org/latest/search-plugins/hybrid-search/) combining asymmetric neural search with keyword matching
+- Try [hybrid search](https://docs.opensearch.org/latest/search-plugins/hybrid-search/) combining asymmetric semantic search with keyword matching

 Share your experiences with asymmetric models on the [OpenSearch Forum](https://forum.opensearch.org/), and let us know what improvements you see in your search applications!